Animals

 Least ConcernNATURAL HABITAT

-• Have waterproof fur that protects their skin and keeps it warm and dry
+• They have waterproof fur that protects their skin and keeps it warm and dry.

-• Can dive to a depth of 60 feet
+• They can dive to a depth of 60 feet.

-• Enjoy sliding down muddy hills, bouncing objects in their paws, playing tag and wrestling
+• They enjoy sliding down muddy hills, bouncing objects in their paws, playing tag, and wrestling. -

 Conservation